o2ba/thesis/sections/3_methodology.typ

 == Research Design

 This study combines aggregate platform-level moderation data with granular complaint-level data to assess both the volume and effectiveness of suppressive reputation management.

-To test H1, whether businesses in Germany systematically use legal mechanisms to suppress negative reviews at disproportionate scale.
-I examine removal volumes using transparency disclosures from the Digital Services Act (DSA) Transparency Database @noauthor_dsa_2025.
-Under Article 17 of the DSA @european_comission_regulation_2022, Very Large Online Platforms report moderation decisions by source, legal basis, and territorial scope.
+To test H1, I examine whether businesses in Germany systematically use legal mechanisms to suppress negative reviews at disproportionate scale.
+I analyze removal volumes using transparency disclosures from the Digital Services Act (DSA) Transparency Database @noauthor_dsa_2025.
+Under Article 17 of the DSA @european_comission_regulation_2022, Very Large Online Platforms must report all moderation decisions in the European Union by source, legal basis, and territorial scope.
 This allows isolation of Germany-specific removals based on defamation and personality-rights claims (Article 16 legal complaints) from voluntary removals under platform policy.
 The study covers June 1 - October 20, 2025, reflecting the six‑month retrieval limit imposed by the DSA API.
 Cross‑country comparisons across EU member states assess whether Germany’s removal volumes reflect market size or institutional factors consistent with systematic suppression.

 To test H2, I evaluate whether removal requests achieve reliably high success rates using complaint-level data from the Lumen Database, which hosts Google's transparency reports on defamation-based takedown requests.
 Each record identifies targeted review URLs, enabling verification of whether the content remains accessible or has been removed.
 The sample includes complaints filed October 1 to 20, 2025, with verification conducted on October 31.
 This ensures a minimum 10-day lag between complaint filing and verification, allowing sufficient time for Google to process removal requests given their reported median processing time of less than one day @google_vlosevlop_2025.

-// This study combines aggregate platform-level moderation data with granular complaint-level data to assess both the volume and effectiveness of suppressive reputation management.

-// To test H1, whether businesses in Germany systematically use legal mechanisms to suppress negative reviews at disproportionate scale.
-We examine removal volumes using transparency disclosures from the Digital Services Act (DSA) Transparency Database @noauthor_dsa_2025.
-Under Article 17 of the DSA @european_comission_regulation_2022, Very Large Online Platforms report moderation decisions by source, legal basis, and territorial scope.
-This allows isolation of Germany-specific removals based on defamation and personality-rights claims (Article 16 legal complaints) from voluntary removals under platform policy.
-The study covers June 1 - October 20, 2025, reflecting the six‑month retrieval limit imposed by the DSA API.
-Cross‑country comparisons across EU member states assess whether Germany’s removal volumes reflect market size or institutional factors consistent with systematic suppression.

-// To test H2, whether removal requests achieve reliably high success rates, we
-// evaluate complaint-level data from the Lumen Database @lumen_lumen_2025, which hosts Google’s transparency reports on defamation‑based takedown requests.
-Each record identifies targeted review URLs, enabling verification of whether the content remains accessible.
-The sample includes complaints filed October 1–20, 2025, verified on October 31 (≥10‑day lag) within Lumen’s API rate limits.
 #pagebreak()

 == Sample Collection